Detailed Impact Assessment (DIA)

 - Preparation of the DIA – Ongoing through 2018/2019

-- Parks Canada review of the DIA and determination of the significance of effects
+- Federal partners and agencies review of the DIA and determination of the significance of effects

-- Parks Canada decisions on the effects and mitigation of the project
+- Federal partners and agencies decisions on the effects and mitigation of the project

 - Project implementation and follow-up